ivanbruel/todoapp/README.md

 Since our server communicates with a **JSON** protocol (JSON is a lightweight format to transmit data from a server to an application - web, mobile,etc), we will want to send the user information (and any other information) in a previously defined JSON hierarchy.

 Yesterday we developed a server in **Ruby on Rails** where an **API** was defined.
-One of those was a login API, where it receives a JSON object such as:
+One of the created endpoints was for the login interaction, where it receives a JSON object such as:

 ```json
 {